Thursday, April 3, 2025

 The name Lebanon in The Bible refers to a Mountain Range not a nation state, but it is pretty much all in modern Lebanon.
 And that’s the thing about the Deuteronomy and Joshua Euphrates references, if you read them carefully they are clearly placing their Euphrates in or right next to the Lebanon Mountains.
 Which makes the most viable river to match that description the Litani River.

-I think the Euphrates in early Israelite History was always the Litani and in The Bible doesn’t refer to the river in Mesopotamia till the Babylonian Captivity or maybe at the soonest the references to Necho King of Egypt fighting Assyria there.
+I think the Euphrates in early Israelite history was always the Litani and in The Bible doesn’t refer to the river in Mesopotamia till the Babylonian Captivity or maybe at the soonest the references to Necho King of Egypt fighting Assyria there.

 So that’s my take, the northern border of Israel is the East-West flowing part of the Litani River.